spongbb258/cse15l-lab-reports/lab3.md

     **3. use the -c options**

-        Using the **-v** option, it will display all lines that do not contain the word we put on the command line.
-This command-line option is useful because it can help us to find parts of file that do not contain a specific word.
+    Using the **-c** option, it will count the number of times a specific word appears in a file.
+This command-line option is useful when we want find how many times a word has appeared in a file.

     ```js
     zhuyichen@zhuyichendeMBP Abernathy % grep -c "in" ch3.txt